Skip to main content

 Installation

-After fulfilling all requirements, start with cloning the CIVITAS/CORE Platform repository.
+After fulfilling all requirements, if not already done, start with cloning the CIVITAS/CORE Platform repository.

-The following table defines two scopes for configuring the inventory.
+The following table defines these two scopes for configuring the inventory.

 ScopeDescription